ldmdldm/quantum-chess-public/README.md

 - Ethers.js for blockchain integration

 ### Backend
-- Rust for high-performance game state computation
+- Rust for game state computation
 - Axum web framework for API endpoints
 - PostgreSQL for persistent storage
 - Redis for caching